Tulip-Dev/tulip/doc/python/gettingstarted.rst

 .. |icon_stop| image:: ../../library/tulip-gui/resources/icons/22/stop.png
     :width: 15

-More sophisticated ways to write python code for graphs managemet purpose are proposed in the upper part of the Python IDE:
+More sophisticated ways to write python code for graphs management purpose are proposed in the upper part of the Python IDE:

 - A **Scripts editor** (see :ref:`Figure 2<fig2>`): it allows to write scripts that can be applied to the graphs currently loaded in Tulip.
 To do so, the "main(graph)" function has to be defined in the script code